standardgalactic/zet/activities.md

 I implemented a widget library for Haskell using the recently developed 'monad programming' technique and an early version of Haskell's foreign function interface.

 1 paper published.

 ### Foreign Function Interface

 I extended the Glasgow Haskell Compiler's garbage collector to better support the foreign function interface,

-1 paper published, contibuted to 1 open source project.
+1 paper published, contributed to 1 open source project.